DataBoySu/AML-RL_Env/README.md

 | `get_kyc_record` | `entity_id` | Retrieve address, entity type, and corporate directors. |
 | `submit_decision` | `decision: FRAUD\|CLEAR`, `evidence_links: List[str]` | Terminal action.
 Ends the episode and triggers the grader. |

 > **Why Pydantic?** The LLM is the router.
 Strict schemas with `Field(description="...")` mean the model reads the tool contract, not a prompt full of prose instructions.
-Malformed output is caught at validation, not execution, preventing silent failures and hallucinated account IDs from crashing the environment.
+Malformed output is caught at validation, not execution — preventing silent failures and hallucinated account IDs from crashing the environment.

 ---